Asteski/WinMac/README.md

 - **Enhanced Terminal**

-WinMac provides you with debloated prompt with addition of completion functions and most commonly used commands in macOS/Linux, like *vim, grep, touch, ditto, top, whatis, killall, ll, la, tree* with additional commands like *history, computerinfo, battery, backup, ntop, rcopy, brew* among ton of other functions!
+WinMac provides improved prompt with addition of completion functions and most commonly used commands in macOS or Linux, like *vim, grep, touch, ditto, top, whatis, killall, ll, tree* with additional commands like *history, computerinfo, battery, backup, ntop, rcopy, brew* among ton of other functions.
 More details on Wiki page [Commands Cheat Sheet](https://github.com/Asteski/WinMac/wiki/Commands-Cheat-Sheet).

 - **Keyboard Shortcuts**